-Section 167 (a) of the 1996 Housing Act gives applicants the following rights about decisions, which are taken in respect of their application:
+Section167 (4A) of the 1996 Housing Act gives applicants the following rights about decisions, which are taken in respect of their application:

-- The right to be notified in writing of any decision not to give an application any preference under the scheme because of unacceptable behaviour serious enough to make an applicant unsuitable to be a tenant of the Council - The right on request, to be informed of any decision about the facts of the applicant's case which has been, or is likely to be, taken into account in considering whether to make an allocation to the applicant - The right to request to review a decision mentioned above, or to treat the applicant as ineligible because of unacceptable behaviour serious enough to make the applicant unsuitable to be a tenant of the housing authority.
+- The right to be notified in writing of any decision not to give an application any preference under the scheme because of unacceptable behaviour serious enough to make an applicant unsuitable to be a tenant of the Council and the grounds for that decision - The right on request, to be informed of any decision about the facts of the applicant's case which has been, or is likely to be, taken into account in considering whether to make an allocation to the applicant - The right to request a review of a decision mentioned above, or a decision to treat the applicant as ineligible under section 160A(9).
 The applicant has the right to be informed of the decision on the review and the grounds for it.